-How has your life changed since you were diagnosed with PH?
+How has your life changed since your PH diagnosis?

 My classmates are really good about treating me the same, but I sometimes feel different and left out when I can’t join them when they’re playing sports.
 I have to carry a backpack with my FlolanTM pump in it 24 hours a day.
 I sleep with it and bathe with it, and I wish I didn’t need it.
 I also take lots and lots of pills every day and have a lot of doctor’s appointments.

-What is a message you’d like to pass on to other kids with PH?
+What message would you like to pass on to other kids who have PH?